dmackey199/IPPD_ImgProc/replication.md

 sudo dphys-swapfile swapoff
 sudo nano /etc/dphys-swapfile
-Use arrow keys to maneuver down to CONF_SWAPSIZE variable The default should be 100, but chnage that to 1024 or 2048 To save changes, do Ctrl+O then ENTER to save, and then Ctrl+X to exit the file. sudo dphys-swapfile setup sudo dphys-swapfile swapon
+Use arrow keys to maneuver down to CONF_SWAPSIZE variable The default should be 100, but change that to 1024 or 2048 To save changes, do Ctrl+O then ENTER to save, and then Ctrl+X to exit the file. sudo dphys-swapfile setup sudo dphys-swapfile swapon